Jesuit Terms G

 - Decree 4

-To read a mini-bio of Margaret Farrell George, click here.
+To read Margaret Farrell George's whole story, click here.

 Gonzaga, Aloysius (1568-1591)